-So if this is a generalized question what you can do is the number of amino acid if you want to calculate then what I will do is I will just take the 20,000 KDA 20,000 Dalton and I will divide that by 110 and then what you are going to get is you are going to get the number of amino acid.
-So that is a generalized term if I say you should calculate the number of amino acids present in the actin protein then and if I give you a sequence of that amino acid or the sequence of that particular protein then the or if I say I give you a sequence of the amino actin protein or you give me the molecular weight then in that case the situation is going to be different then what you have to do is you have to first count the number of amino acids.
-For example, if I say number of glycines so suppose the number of glycines are 10 for example so you can just go with the glycine table and then you say glycines molecular weight is 75 so 75 into 10 is 750 Dalton and that is how you are actually going to do for the calculations you are going to calculate the number of other amino acids like how many aspartates are present how many arginines are present how many lysines are present how many tryptophan are present and then you just keep multiplying that and if you add all those numbers then it is actually going to tell you that what is the molecular weight of the actin proteins.
+So, if I say if there will be a question that what will be the, how many amino acids are present in a 20 kg protein?
+So, if it this is a generalized question, what you can do is the number of amino acid if you want to calculate, then what I will do is, I will just take the 20,000 kPa, 20,000 Dalton.
+And I will divide that by 110.
+And then what you are going to get is, you are going to get the number of amino acids.

+So, that is the generalized term.
+If I say okay, you should calculate the number of amino acids present in the actin protein.
+Then, and if I give you a sequence of that amino acid or the sequence of that particular protein, then the or if I say okay, I give you a sequence of the actin protein, you give me the molecular weight, then in that case, the situation is going to be different.

+Then what you have to do is, you have to first count the number of amino acids.
+For example, If I say number of glycine.
+So, suppose the number of glycine's are 10 for example.
+So, you can just go with that glycine table.
+And then you say, glycine's molecular weight is 75.
+So, 75 into 10 is 750 Dalton.
+And that is how you are actually going to do for the calculations, you are going to calculate the number of other amino acids.
+Like how many aspartic are present, how many arginine are present, how many lysine are present, how many tryptophan are present, and then you just keep multiplying that dat.

+And if you add all those numbers, then it is going to tell you that what is the molecular weight of the actin proteins.
 So, this is just a generalized term.
-So, this is the molecular formula what is being given for each and every amino acid then it is the residue formula what is given and then you have the residue weight which is may like you if you remove the water molecule then this is going to be the molecular weight then it is also giving you the pKa values and if the amino acid has two functional group then it is also going to give you the pKb as well and it is also going to give you the pI
+So, this is the molecular formula what is being given for each and every amino acid, then it is the residue formula what is given, and then you have the residue weight.
+Which may like you if you remove the water molecule, then this is going to be the molecular weight.
+Then it is also giving you the pKa values.
+And if the amino acid has two functional group, then it is also going to give you the pKb as well.
+And it is also going to give you the pI value.